SCOPE Project: Constraining the Metabolic State of the North Pacific

 The White lab is working collaboratively with the SCOPE-Gradients team to explore linkages between plankton diversity, production and elemental cycling.
 We contribute a wide range of research skills including imaging- and optically-based assessments of the particle size distribution, machine learning based measurements of plankton diversity specific to these ecotones, measurements of the rate of primary production and nitrogen fixation, and novel high-resolution measurements of elemental stoichiometry in dissolved and particulate matter.
 Ultimately these coordinated research activities are aimed at testing model-based hypotheses regarding the underlying drivers of ecosystem structure and function across natural ecological gradients.

-Angelicque White is associate professor of oceanic and atmospheric sciences at the College of Earth, Ocean, and Atmospheric Sciences at Oregon State University.
+Angelicque White is Associate Professor in the Oceanography Department of the University of Hawaii at Manoa.
 She received her B.S. and M.S. from the University of Alabama in Huntsville and her Ph.D. from Oregon State University.
 White’s research employs various biochemical and optical approaches to characterize elemental stoichiometry and phytoplankton production in oligotrophic oceanic regimes.
 White was named an Alfred P. Sloan Fellow in 2012.